Actindo-AG/Documentation/Channels/Integration/01e_Magento2.md

     + Enable the toggles of all states for which the orders are to be imported.
 All states configured in Magento 2 are available.

-        > [Info] States and statuses can be defined by the user in Magento 2.
-To add or edit a state or a status, go to *Stores > Order Status > Create New Status*.
+        > [Info] States are predefined in the system, while statuses can be defined by the user in the Magento 2 admin backend.
+To add or edit a status, go to *Stores > Order Status > Create New Status*.
 All states and statuses available in Magento 2 are retrieved via synchronization and displayed in the *Actindo Core1 Platform*.

-    [comment]: <> (Ich habe nirgendwo finden können, wo man states anlegen kann.
-Ich habe das Gefühl, dass states fest voreingestellt sind.
-Man kann neue status erstellen und die Zuordnung zu den verfügbaren states ändern.
-Oder bin ich da falsch?)

     + If desired, enter an order number in the *Import only orders with a higher number than this* field.
 Only orders with a higher order number than the specified number will be imported.